tjatoba/xcodeProject001_basicCalculator/README.md

 # Basic Calculator

-The first attempt to create a calculator, using only **conditional and funcs**.
+The first attempt to create a calculator, using only **conditional and funcs**.<br/>
-If you want, please, download and run project on Xcode.
+If you want, please, download and run this project on Xcode.